-Any person who has been subjected to harassment by a student should follow the appropriate policy and can seek assistance from the Director of the OASIS or the Director of Student Affairs and Diversity, Equity, and Inclusion.
+Any person who has been subjected to harassment by a student should follow the appropriate policy and can seek assistance from the O.A.S.I.S or the Director of Student Affairs.

 Any student who has been subjected to harassment by a Methodist College employee should report the conduct to the employee's Dean, if the employee is faculty, or the College's Human Resources office for any other employee.